Danielle Smith: Early life and education

 Smith attended the University of Calgary and earned a Bachelor of Arts degree in English in 1993 and economics in 1995.
 The university had a strong culture of conservative and progressive political activism and debate when Smith was a student.
 Her classmates included Ezra Levant; Rob Anders; Naheed Nenshi; and Kevin Bosch, who became an adviser to prime ministers Paul Martin and Justin Trudeau.
 One of her classes was taught by former Alberta Premier Peter Lougheed.
 The same class had Ian Brodie, who became chief of staff for Prime Minister Stephen Harper, as a teachers' aide.
-It was at the University of Calgary where she met Tom Flanagan, a conservative political activist and advisor, who was a professor in the political science department while Smith studied economics.
-Flanagan became a mentor for Smith.
+She was active in the campus Progressive Conservatives and was eventually elected president of the club.

+It also was at the University of Calgary where she met Tom Flanagan, a conservative political activist from the Calgary School and advisor, who was a professor in the political science department while Smith studied economics.
 In 1996, Flanagan recommended Smith for a one-year public policy internship with the Fraser Institute.
-During her time here, she coauthored a climate change denialist paper called "Environmental Indicators for Canada and the United States" with Boris DeWiel, Steven F. Hayward, and Laura Jones - which sought to "separate the facts from alarmist misinformation," and "bring balance to the environmental debate".
-The report argued that "contrary to public opinion, in most instances objectives for protecting human health and the environment are being met, pollution and wastes are being controlled, and resources and land are being sustainably and effectively managed".
+During her time here, she coauthored a climate change denialist paper called "Environmental Indicators for Canada and the United States" with Boris DeWiel, Steven F. Hayward, and Laura Jones - which sought to "separate the facts from alarmist misinformation" and "bring balance to the environmental debate".
+The report argued that "contrary to public opinion, in most instances objectives for protecting human health and the environment are being met, pollution and waste are being controlled, and resources and land are being sustainably and effectively managed".

 Flanagan later became her campaign manager during the 2012 Alberta general election.
-She was active in the campus Progressive Conservatives and was eventually elected president of the club.
-She also became involved in political campaigning and met her first husband, Sean McKinsley.
+Smith also became involved in political campaigning and met her first husband, Sean McKinsley.
 After graduating with an English major, Smith briefly lived in Vancouver where she worked as a waitress and as an extra in movie and TV productions.